aailabkaist/LCMat/README.md

 Here, XXX is dataset.
 You can get results in `result/` directory.

 You can also reproduce cross-architecture generalization result by running `cross_network_generalization.py`.

-We will also release the code of LCMat-C soon.

-Thank you for your Interest in our paper!